mfarthas/ObsidianCloudBackup/README.md

 ## Security Model

 - All encryption happens locally before upload
-- The cloud provider holds only ciphertext — it cannot read your data
+- The cloud provider holds only ciphertext
-- The encryption key lives only in your environment — never in config files or committed code
-- AES-256-GCM provides both confidentiality and authenticity
 - Each file is encrypted with a fresh random nonce

 **Metadata backup:** After every successful backup run, `backup.db` is automatically uploaded to S3 under `metadata/backup.db`.
 If the local database is ever lost, recover it with: